Access to your personal information

 In order for an eligible conviction to be disregarded it must appear that:

-You can get further information and apply for a disregard and pardon of convictions for decriminalised sexual offences from the Home Office through gov.uk .
+You can find further information and apply for a disregard and pardon of convictions for decriminalised sexual offences from the Home Office through GOV.UK.

 View the national retention schedule to find out how long your information is held by the police.

-For further details regarding how the Constabulary processes personal data view our Privacy Notice .
+For further details on how the Constabulary processes personal data view our Privacy Notice.